Energy Charter Treaty strikes again

 The Dutch Government’s strange relationship with the Energy Charter Treaty (ECT) is coming back to bite the Netherlands.

-The German utility RWE evoked the Energy Charter Treaty in its against the Netherlands for the implementation of the phase-out of coal power plants.
+The German utility RWE evoked the Energy Charter Treaty in its lawsuit against the Netherlands for the implementation of the phase-out of coal power plants.

 The Dutch Government’s decision to close coal power plants comes as more and more Dutch citizens demand to deliver on greenhouse gas emissions reduction (notably, since the legal case brought by the Dutch NGO Urgenda and 900 Dutch citizens).